 Proper workload management results in a more productive team and a strong sense of the health of a project.
 You’ll have a clear view of predicting bottlenecks and draft a plan of attack before they occur.

-With a well–managed workload process, you’ll determine whether more resources are required to meet milestones and who your most effective resources are.
+With a well-managed workload management process, you’ll be able to determine if more resources are needed to meet milestones and identify your most effective team members.
+This effective workload management approach ensures team members are motivated and emotionally invested in their work.

 Five steps to proper workload management